ViewpointComms/viewpoint-docs/src/content/docs/en/introduction/how-it-works.md

 **Add Content**

-Just add your content to Viewpoint by
+Just add your content to Viewpoint by using the [Create](create) or [Curate](curate) function. *Make sure to tag your content with any relevant tags.*

 **Match-make**

+Viewpoint matches your content against the right subscribers, based on the content tags you select and the content tags chosen in each users preferences.

 **Distribute**

+Viewpoint distributes your content using the days/times and methods selected in each users preferences, meaning the content lands in the right place at the right time.